-It’s one thing to dream of that momentous breakthrough—and another to create it.
-At some point you need to ask: What elements are missing from my training?
-What bad habits have I let sneak in?
-What have I resisted changing in my lifestyle?
+It’s one thing to just dream of a breakthrough—and another to create it.
+At some point you need to question: What elements are missing from my training?
+Which are the bad habits have I let sneak in?
+What have I not changing in my lifestyle?

-If you’re looking to take a big leap too, here are 6 foolproof ways to get serious about your running.
+If you’re looking to take a big leap in your racing, here are some foolproof ways to get serious about your running.

-About fifteen years ago, transitioning to the marathon was seen as the death knell for speed.
-Then runners like Paula Radcliffe, Deena Kastor, and Dathan Ritzenhein returned to the track faster than ever in the months after racing 26.2 miles.
-Goodman believes preparing for the California International Marathon six months before her 10,000-meter race at Stanford made all the difference.
+Many years ago, changing up to to the marathon was seen as the death step for speed.
+Then athletes like Paula Radcliffe, Deena Kastor, and Dathan Ritzenhein actually returned to the track faster than ever in the months after racing 26.2 miles.

-Increasing your mileage comes with a host of benefits: increased capillary density, greater numbers of mitochondria, better usage of fat as fuel while running fast, muscle fiber adaptations, and higher glycogen storage.
-These cellular-level changes allow you to maintain a desired pace for a longer time by making your body more efficient with oxygen usage and energy production.
+It is well researched that Increasing your mileage comes with lots of benefits: increased and improved capillary density, greater numbers of the power houses mitochondria, better usage of our fat as fuel while running fast, muscle fiber adaptations, and higher glycogen storage.
+These cellular-level changes allow you to maintain a target pace for a longer time by making your body more efficient with oxygen usage and energy production.

 Increasing your mileage takes time.
 To make a 25 percent increase in volume, a person accustomed to running eight hours a week would now be running 10 hours.

-What to Change: Run more miles, even if you’re training for the 5K.
+What to Change: Run more easy miles, even if you’re training for the 5K.

-Why: Upping your mileage safely is the best-known way to improve your aerobic capacity, which increases speed endurance or how long you can sustain a pace during a race.
+Why: Upping your mileage steadily and safely is the best-known way to improve your all important aerobic capacity, which increases speed endurance or how long you can sustain a pace during a race.

-The Challenge: Making a jump in mileage requires patience.
+The Challenge: Making a jump in mileage requires patience and that is key!

 2 Make Recovery a Priority

-Why: Failing to recover sets you up for injury and burnout.
+Why: Failing to recover from your training programme sets you up for injury and burnout.

-The Challenge: Sport is rife with messages that say to get better you have to work harder.
-Cutting back on recovery day mileage seems counterintuitive to getting faster.
+The Challenge: Sport is rife with messages that say to get better you have to work harder and harder than everyone else.
+Cutting back on recovery day mileage seems counter intuitive to getting faster.

 3 Become a Complete Athlete